preamble

 覚え方のコツ Memory Tip

 Start with `pre-`, meaning before, as in `preview` or `prepay`.
-A `preamble` is the part that comes before the main text in a formal document or speech.
-Think of phrases like `the preamble to the Constitution`, where it explains purpose, background, or reasons.
+A `preamble` is the part that comes before the main text, especially in formal writing.
+Think of phrases like `the preamble to the Constitution` to remember its official tone.

 例文